-In order to deal with the stress of the situation, Bob turned to his trusted camera, and "Ballerina" was born.
-Bob staged these self-portraits in beautiful locations as a way to cheer them up; Linda carried the beautiful, yet quirky photographs to chemotherapy and the other patients immediately thanked her for brightening their day.
-Bob and Linda knew the had something special, and The Tutu Project was born.
+To deal with the stress of the situation, Bob turned to his trusted camera, and "Ballerina" was born.
+Bob staged these self-portraits in beautiful locations as a way to cheer them up; Linda carried the beautiful, yet quirky photographs to chemotherapy, and the other patients immediately thanked her for brightening their day.
+Bob and Linda knew they had something special, and The Tutu Project was born.
 They decided to dedicate the entire body of work to breast cancer patients and started the Carey Foundation in 2013 to help ease the financial burdens they experienced themselves.

-Since 2013, we have impacted hundreds of US-based patients by paying for child care, rides to chemotherapy, meals, alternative therapies, lymphedema sleeves and more.
-Globally, we have inspired hundreds of thousands to wear tutus in order to cheer up a loved one when they need it most.
+Since 2013, we have impacted hundreds of US-based patients by paying for childcare, rides to chemotherapy, meals, alternative therapies, lymphedema sleeves, and more.
+Globally, we have inspired hundreds of thousands to wear tutus to cheer up a loved one when they need it most.

 Won't you join us in making a difference to men and women with breast cancer?